flutter/website/src/docs/release/breaking-changes/use-maxLengthEnforcement-instead-of-maxLengthEnforced.md

 The `maxLengthEnforced` parameter was used to decide whether text fields should truncate the input value when it reaches the `maxLength` limit.
-Additionally, `TextField` and `TextFormField` will display a warning message in the characters counter.
+Additionally, `TextField` and `TextFormField` will display a warning message in the characters counter when this parameter is set to false and the length of the user input exceeds `maxLength`.

-Although `maxLengthEnforced` allows users to control the behavior of the truncation, so does the `LengthLimitingTextInputFormatter`, they didn't handle the truncate behavior for CJK (Chinese, Japanese, and Korean) characters properly, while these characters require users to type a sequence of Latin characters to enter one such character on a phonetic keyboard, which may lead to an unpleasant input experience.
-When the user hits the `maxLength` limit when composing their next character, and thus unable to complete the input normally.
-The text composition usually displays with an underline decoration, or with a colored background.
+However, to enter CJK characters, some input methods require the user to enter a sequence of Latin characters into the text field, then turn this sequence into desired CJK characters
+(this process will later be referred to as *text composition*).
+The Latin sequence is usually longer than the resulting CJK characters, so setting a hard maximum character limit on a text field may give an unpleasant input experience if the user uses one of these input methods, as the user may not be able to finish the text composition normally due to the maxLength character limit.

+Text composition is generally used by the input method to indicate that the text within the highlighted composing region is being actively edited.
+It may also be used when entering regular Latin characters.
+For example, Gboard's English keyboard on Android
+(as with many other input methods on Android) puts the currently English word in a composing region.

 To improve the input experience in these scenarios, a new tri-state enum `MaxLengthEnforcement` was introduced, which describes supported strategies